Seth Moulton ends presidential campaign

 A memo his campaign team circulated to reporters ahead of the announcement focused on his national security and foreign policy credentials, as well as his appetite for taking on President Donald Trump in those areas.
 Moulton's prepared speech to fellow Democrats Friday hit on those themes, too.

-"We have been challenging Donald Trump where he’s weakest — as commander-in-chief — and showing this country that Democrats are the party of making America strong overseas and safe here at home," Moulton said of his campaign in his prepared remarks.
+"We have been challenging Donald Trump where he’s weakest — as commander-in-chief — and showing this country that Democrats are the party of making America strong overseas and safe here at home," Moulton plans to say of his campaign.

-He also highlighted his efforts to bring attention to the mental health needs of veterans, which grew out of his battles with post-traumatic stress.
+He will also highlight his efforts to bring attention to the mental health needs of veterans, which grew out of his battles with post-traumatic stress.

-"For the first time in my life, I talked publicly about dealing with post-traumatic stress from my four combat tours in Iraq," he said in his prepared remarks.
+"For the first time in my life, I talked publicly about dealing with post-traumatic stress from my four combat tours in Iraq," he is expected to say.
 "And our team put forward a plan that will end the stigma around mental health — the same stigma that kept me silent for so long, and that kept every presidential candidate before me from talking about mental health struggles themselves."